Skip to main content

 • z statistic and associated P-value.

-If the P-value is less than 0.05, the hypothesis that the observed proportion is equal to the pre-specified proportion value is rejected, and the alternative hypothesis that there is a significant difference between the two proportions can be accepted.
+If the P-value is less than 0.05, the hypothesis that the observed proportion is equal to the prespecified proportion value is rejected, and the alternative hypothesis that there is a significant difference between the two proportions can be accepted.

-In the Comment input field you can enter a comment or conclusion that will be included on the printed report.
+In an optional Comment input field you can enter a comment or conclusion that will be included on the printed report.

 Computational notes